liuis/conffle/README.md

 conffle init
 ```

-Generates the demo - the test directory, the directory with related contract testing contract.
+Generates the **demo-test** directory, the directory with related contract testing contract.
 Put your own contract.

 #### Step2. conffle account